jdrichards-pursuit/week-9.1-web-scraping-and-sentiment-analysis/lesson.md

     with open('quotes.json', 'w') as file:
         json.dump(quotes, file, indent=4)
 ```
-then replace the print statement in the main function with the following:
+Replace the print statement in the `main()` function with the following:

 ```python
 save_quotes_to_file(collection_of_author_quotes)